milosgajdos/milosgajdos/README.md

 ### Hi there 👋

 I’m a software engineer currently living in London, UK.
-I mostly program in [Go](https://golang.org/) these days.
+I mostly program in [Go](https://golang.org/).

 I’m one of the authors of a [book about Docker](https://www.amazon.com/Docker-Production-Trenches-Joe-Johnston-ebook/dp/B0141W6KYC).